 The third characteristic of a good man from Proverbs is the influence he has on others.

-13:22 A good man leaves an inheritance to his children’s children, And the wealth of the sinner is stored up for the righteous.
+A good man leaves an inheritance to his children’s children, and the wealth of the sinner is stored up for the righteous (Proverbs 13:22).

-Some good men have no children who survive him.
-Nonetheless Scripture does provide many illustrations of this Proverb relative to one’s posterity: Abraham’s children inherited his covenantal blessing.
-Caleb’s children inherited their father’s possessions.
-And David’s house blessed the next 17 generations.
-This Proverb means that a good man leaves a good mark—and others greatly profit from his life’s product—spiritually, intellectually, socially, emotionally, economically, etc. The sum total of a good man ends up contributing to the needs of many others.
+Some good men have no children who survive them.
+Nonetheless, Scripture does provide many illustrations of this proverb relative to one’s posterity: Abraham’s children inherited his covenantal blessing, Caleb’s children inherited their father’s possessions, and David’s house blessed the next 17 generations.
+This proverb means that a good man leaves a good mark—and others greatly profit from his life’s product—spiritually, intellectually, socially, emotionally, economically, etc. The sum total of a good man ends up contributing to the needs of many others.
 For the most part, herein is a measurement of how good of a person you really are.

-Now note the second half of this contrasting Proverb: just the opposite is true as well!
+Now note the second half of this contrasting proverb: the opposite is true as well!
 The sum total of the habitual sinner is sure bankruptcy!
 And if he leaves anything that is good, God sees to it that it goes to those whom God determines deserve it.
 In His justice, He always (sometimes patiently) exacts full payment for all sin.
 His very nature requires it lest He be accused of injustice.
-Much more than the disquieting truth regarding the redistribution of a wicked man’s wealth is the fact that the wages of sin is death (Rom.
-6:23).
-States Psalm 1:4–6, The wicked . . . are like the chaff which the wind drives away.
-Therefore, the wicked will not stand in the judgment, nor sinners in the assembly of the righteous . . . the way of the wicked will perish.
+Much more than the disquieting truth regarding the redistribution of a wicked man’s wealth is the fact that the wages of sin is death (Romans 6:23).
+States Psalm 1:4–6, The wicked…are like chaff which the wind drives away.
+Therefore the wicked will not stand in the judgment, nor sinners in the assembly of the righteous…the way of the wicked will perish.

 V. HE CHOOSES GODLY FRIENDS

-2:20 So you will walk in the way of good men And keep to the paths of the righteous.
+So you will walk in the way of good men and keep to the paths of the righteous (Proverbs 2:20).

-This Proverb is situated in the broad context of the attributes and fruit one garners from the aggressive, passionate pursuit of God’s wisdom.
-As one attempts to store in his mind heavenly wisdom, and cultivate in his thinking purer pleasures (in contrast to the immediate context of this passage, illicit sexual pleasure) he will gravitate toward other good people.
-To the contrast, people who are dispassionate about Bible studies, church and fellowship with genuine believers telegraph their own apathy regarding personal spiritual growth.
-Why?
-Herein is a causative construction in the Hebrew (So you will . . .).
-Spiritually hungry people will be led by the indwelling Holy Spirit to walk in the way of [other] good men; they will have a propensity to gravitate toward the paths of the righteous.
-This Proverb underscores the truth that “like begets like.”
-In one’s aspiration for godliness, there exists an unquenchable, natural attraction toward likeminded others.
+This proverb underscores the truth that “like begets like.”
+In our aspiration for godliness, an unquenchable, natural attraction exists toward likeminded others.
 The internal, personal pursuit for godly living leads to great friendships with other godly, humble people.
 What a blessing!
 Unfortunately, people who lack good friends reveal much about their own heart condition.
-Something is seriously wrong in the heart of those who mechanically pawn themselves off as spiritual but possess no unction to walk in the way of good men . . . the paths of the righteous.
+Something is seriously wrong in the hearts of those who mechanically pawn themselves off as spiritual but possess no unction to walk in the way of good men…the paths of the righteous.
 This passage illuminates the hypocrisy of such.
-Are you excited to go to Bible studies and fellowship with others or not?
+Are you excited to go to Bible studies and fellowship with others?
 That probing question should act like a warning light on your spiritual dashboard.
 Biblically defined, you’re not a very good person if you don’t have godly friends.

 VI.
 HE IS THE RECIPIENT OF GODLY FAVOR

-12:2 A good man will obtain favor from the LORD, But He will condemn a man who devises evil.
+A good man will obtain favor from the Lord, but He will condemn a man who devises evil (Proverbs 12:2).

-This week’s study of Proverbs provides scintillating insights into the character and activities of the God of the universe—what He is like and how He operates.
-And the wise person—the one who has skill at living life for God’s glory—will know and act in accordance with all of these truths.
-May God bless you as you know Him better and study His attributes and character and live in obedience to His precepts.
+This study of Proverbs provides scintillating insights into the character and activities of the God of the universe—what He is like and how He operates.
+And the wise person—the one who has skill at living life for God’s glory—will know and act in accordance with all these truths.
+May God bless you as you seek to know Him better and study His attributes and character and live in obedience to His precepts.
 Amen.

-3 This present-day American governmental function does not stem from the founding fathers, or from Scriptural precedent.
-It is conceived much later by FDR.
+3. This present-day American governmental function does not stem from the Founding Fathers or from scriptural precedent.
+Rather, it was conceived much later by President Franklin D. Roosevelt.